Ausangate Trek

 Similar Trails You Might Like

-- Camino del Inca Salkantay — the dramatic alternative route to Machu Picchu over the 4,600 m Salkantay Pass.
+- Camino del Inca Salkantay — the famous alternative to the Inca Trail, crossing the 4,600 m Salkantay Pass on its way toward Machu Picchu.

-- Santa Cruz Trek — a 50 km Cordillera Blanca crossing past glacial lakes and the Punta Unión pass.
+- Santa Cruz Trek — a shorter, lower-cost classic in the Cordillera Blanca with glacial valleys and the Punta Unión pass.

 Frequently Asked Questions